chrisgrieser/finder-vim-mode/README.md

 - __Context-menu__: Can be opened with `q` and navigated via `hjkl`.
 Use `esc` or press `q` again to close the context-menu.
 - __Find mode__ triggered via `f`, works similar to `f` in vim, expecting another character afterward.
 For example, `fh` jumps to the next file, which starts with the letter `h`.
 - __Toggle `-bkp` suffix__: Add suffix `-bkp` to the file.
 If it already has such a suffix, remove it.
 Useful for debugging as well.
-- __`Tab`__ goes to the next file in alphabetical order, *even when the view is not sorted alphabetically.* (This is actually a built-in feature of Finde, but probably worth pointing out since barely anyone knows about it.)
+- __`Tab`__ goes to the next file in alphabetical order, *even when the view is not sorted alphabetically.* (This is actually a built-in feature of Finder, but probably worth pointing out since barely anyone knows about it.)
 - __Open in GitHub__: If the file is in a git repo, `Ctrl+g` opens the file at GitHub and also copies the URL to the clipboard.
 - ➡️ Consult the [vim help](https://vimhelp.org/) for the remaining ex-commands you are not familiar with.